rellpa/covitor_watch/Android Application/README.md

 #

 ### <i>*For improvement<i/>
 Maybe UI/UX design can be more prettier.
-FYI we use figma to design UI of this app.
+FYI we use figma to design UI of this app and linear layout in xml layout.